arbor-sim/arbor/doc/concepts/interconnectivity.rst

 .. note::

-   A high-level description may be used together with providing explicit connection lists for each cell, but it is up to the user to avoid multiple connections between the same source and destination.
+   A high-level description may be used together with providing explicit connection lists for each cell, but it is up to the user to avoid multiple connections between the same source and target.

 .. warning::